 - The "are you freaking SERIOUS?!" looks that Golgol and Pola give each other after they realize Bond switched the tapes on them.

 - The SFPD captain who berates his officers for wrecking their patrol cars trying to chase Bond over the Third Street drawbridge (that he had ordered the bridge operator to open), even as his own cruiser is being crushed by the bridge's counterweight.
-It almost looks like the officers are chuckling at their captain's misfortune.
+You can clearly see the officers in the background laughing at his expense.

 - Right after one of Zorin's potential investors backs out of the Main Strike plan, and subsequently drops him out of the blimp into San Francisco Bay: